 DGH believes that the cultural and social diversity of our faculty, staff, and students is vitally important to the distinction and excellence of our research and academic programs.
 We are eager to have join our ranks a colleague who supports our institutional commitment to ensuring Boston University (BU) is inclusive, equitable, and diverse and a place where all constituents can thrive.
-BU is an Association of American Universities (AAU) institution with a rich tradition of inclusion and social justice.
-We are proud that we were the first American university to award a PhD to a woman and we continue that tradition of educating a diverse and talented student body.
+Boston University is an Association of American Universities (AAU) institution with a rich tradition dedicated to inclusion and social justice.
+We are proud that we were the first American university to award a Ph.D. to a woman and we continue that tradition of educating a diverse and talented student body.
 BUSPH takes the University's commitment even further with its own detailed plan for fostering a diverse and inclusive community.
 BUSPH actively seeks to enrich its student and faculty ranks, recognizing that diversity of experience deepens the intellectual endeavor.
 We seek to embed—within our curricular and co-curricular activities—the principle that pluralism within a learning community is a source of insight and effectiveness.

-The successful candidate will join DGH's dynamic research programs in the economics and epidemiology of HIV, infectious diseases, maternal and child health, health systems, and access to medicines in low- and middle- income countries, and will have access to BU's world class computing facilities and faculty expertise.
+The successful candidate will join DGH's dynamic research programs in the economics and epidemiology of HIV, infectious diseases, maternal and child health, health systems, data science and access to medicines in low- and middle- income countries, and will have access to BU's world class computing facilities and faculty expertise.
 DGH is comprised of 30 full and part-time faculty who are internationally recognized for their innovation in research, scholarship, and teaching.
-The Department collaborates with international colleagues in Africa, Asia, Latin America, and Central Europe.
+The Department collaborates with international academic colleagues in Africa, Asia, Latin America, and Central Europe.

 Requirements at the Assistant, Associate, and full Professor levels:

 M.D. or doctoral level degree

 Strong publication record, commensurate with career stage